sdogruyol/crystal-for-rubyists-en/README.md

 **Why Crystal?**

-[The first section of the book discusses this](http://www.crystalforrubyists.com/book/book.html#why-crystal), I've written [a blog post](http://serdardogruyol.com/why-crystal) dedicated to this, but basically, Crystal is good at everything Ruby is not good at...plus as a Rubyist you already know some Crystal.
+I've written [a blog post](http://serdardogruyol.com/why-crystal) dedicated to this, but basically, Crystal is good at everything Ruby is not good at...plus as a Rubyist you already know some Crystal.

 **What am I getting?**